canadianakin/terraform-ansible/README.md

 ## Cons
 -  Ansible is not run unless there is a change in state.
     - Solution: Using a timestamp trigger in a null resource will get it to run on every apply.
 This causes the null "resource" to be destroyed and then recreated.
-    - If this resource isn't run last, there could be issues with the Ansbile playbook running before the vms are initialized.
-Currently it is using an output as a dependancy as a solution to ensure it runs last, but this may need additional thought.
+    - If this resource isn't run last, there could be issues with the Ansible playbook running before the vms are initialized.
+Currently it is using an output as a dependency as a solution to ensure it runs last, but this may need additional thought.
 - Ansible playbooks and inventories should be stored in a variables file or passed as variables in the command line.
 This is not exactly a con, but it could be annoying with a lot of different playbooks and/or inventories.